WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

  */
 addPhysics(collisionShape?: Shape, colliderOffset?: Vec2, isCollidable?: boolean, isStatic?: boolean): void;
 ```

+For this assignment, you'll need to make sure all of your nodes have physical components and are registered with the physics system.
+This includes:

+- The player's sprite
+- All of the geese sprites
+- All of the particles in the player's weapon particle system
+- The sprite for the player's weapon
+- The ground and destructible layers of the tilemap

 ## Creating Physics Groups and Triggers
 Wolfie2Ds physics system supports physics groups and triggers.
 Currently, the way you have to pass in physics groups is through the scene options that get passed to the scene constructor.